Aquapazza:

 fighting game featuring high-res sprites and fast-paced, assist-based gameplay.

-The game features characters from Tears to Tiara, To Heart and
+The game features a total of 26 characters from the likes of Tears to Tiara, To Heart and

 Utawareru Mono and Utawareru Mono.
 The ladies of Aqua Plus's dating